Pros

 I haven’t seen many reviews of the Tap & Chip Card Reader specifically — this section refers to reviews of Shopify POS and Shopify as a whole.

-While Shopify POS and Shopify both come in for more praise than criticism, there are a number of common complaints.
+While Shopify POS and Shopify both come in for more praise than criticism, there are several common complaints.

 - Offline Functionality: Shopify POS’s lack of offline functionality has been a sticking point for some users.
 Some services allow you to continue to process transactions during an outage, but not Shopify.